athindran/athindran.github.io/index.md

 Hi.
 I am Athindran, a sixth year PhD student in the department of Electrical Engineering at Princeton University.
 I am advised by Prof. Peter Ramadge.
 My current research is focused on designing safety fallback mechanisms for autonomous systems with provable guarantees.
 I use various tools from classical control to enable these model-based safety filters to satisfy desirable properties such as smooth handover and robustness to imperfect physics-based models.

-Before this, I was a project associate in RISE (Reconfigurable and Intelligent Systems Engineering) IIL (Interactive Intelligence Laboratory)  under Prof. Balaraman Ravindran with the Computer Science department of the Indian Institute of Technology, Madras.
+Before this, I was a project associate under Prof. Balaraman Ravindran with the Computer Science department of the Indian Institute of Technology, Madras.
 At this time, I also concurrently worked as a research engineer at the Center of Excellence in Wireless Technology, IIT Madras.

 <p align="center">
 <img src="images/athindran_at_ias_princeton.jpg" width="350" class="center">